Earth Prime: DC Comics

 In the DC Multiverse Earth-Prime is the true Earth from which all the other worlds within the Multiverse originate, the "actual" reality where the readers of DC Comics live (and where DC Comics operates as a publisher), and is an Earth where all superheroes are fictional.
-Earth-Prime does, however, became an alternate reality in its first appearance in The Flash #179 (May 1968), when the Flash accidentally travels there from Earth-One by being pushed by a creature called The Nok.
+Earth-Prime does, however, become an alternate reality in its first appearance in The Flash #179 (May 1968), when the Flash accidentally travels there from Earth-One by being pushed by a creature called The Nok.
 The Flash, stranded, contacts then-DC Comics editor Julius Schwartz, who helps him construct a cosmic treadmill to return to Earth-One.
 Eventually, it was stated that the writers of DC Comics of Earth Prime subconsciously base their stories on the adventures of the heroes on Earth-One and Earth-Two.

 In The Flash #228 (July/Aug 1974), Earth-Prime's Cary Bates travels to Earth-One, where he discovers that the stories he writes are not only based on events on Earth-One, but can actually influence these events as well.
 This power turns for the worse in Justice League of America #123 (October 1975), when Bates is accidentally transported to Earth-Two.
-The interdimensional trip temporarily turns Bates into a supervillain, and he quickly kills the Justice Society of America.
-Luckily, fellow DC writer Elliot S. Maggin, with the help of the Justice League and the Spectre, is able to restore matters on both Earths in Justice League of America #124 (November 1975).
+The interdimensional trip temporarily turns Bates into a supervillain, and he kills the Justice Society of America.
+Fellow writer Elliot S. Maggin, with the help of the Justice League and the Spectre, restores matters on both Earths in Justice League of America #124 (November 1975).